VerahAngwenyi/Udacity-Investigate-a-dataset-No_show-Appointment/README.md

 The datset can be found here; https://www.kaggle.com/joniarroba/noshowappointments.

 # Conclusions
 Even though there are several factors that appear to have an impact on patients missing appointments, investigation research revealed that none of them had an overall significant effect on this; However we can coclude that, Women are more likely to visit the hospital than men as they made up a bigger percentage of the population that visits the hospital.
-Majority of the patients also show up on their appointment day
+Regardless of the above, its positive to state taht majority of the patients (90%) showed up for their appointment day